reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/jobs.md

 - **group** (optional): a group name.
 Jobs with the same groups are scheduled in the same tour or left unassigned.
 - **compatibility** (optional): compatibility class.
 Jobs with different compatibility classes cannot be assigned in the same tour.
 This is useful to avoid mixing cargo, such as hazardous goods and food.
+- **vehicleGroup** (optional): a vehicle group name.
+Jobs sharing the same vehicle group are served by the same vehicle across all of its shifts (unlike **group**, which requires the same tour).
+Useful to keep the same vehicle serving a recurring customer over a multi-day plan.

 A job should have at least one task property specified.